Rali0s/OmniX-Core/README.md

 # OmniX

-OmniX is a local-first C++ analyst console and TZE runtime for investigation, deterministic orchestration, native tool execution, and guarded Ollama-assisted shell workflows.
+OmniX is a local-first C++ analyst console and TZE runtime for investigation, deterministic orchestration, native tool execution, and guarded model-assisted shell workflows.

 ## What OmniX Does